 1. Sessions will be coordinated with the parents only.
 I will check in at the hospital as a photographer and guest of the family.

 Applications are reviewed each Wednesdays.
 You will receive an email no later than 2:00pm with information regarding appointment preferences or if I am not available due to capacity.

 2. I am available on Mondays ONLY, from 10:00am-12:00pm to accommodate these sessions.
 Photo studios can be costly, but there is no cost for the family and their premature baby.
 Sessions will last for up to 20 minutes and families can expect 5-10 images delivered via online web gallery.

 3. I do not bring anything into the NICU with me other than my camera.
-These sessions are documentary. (cuddling, feeding, changing, tubes, monitors, all of it.
-Parents are welcome to provide a blanket, hat, or outfit but it’s not required.
+These sessions are documentary: cuddling, feeding, changing, tubes, monitors, all of it.
+Parents are welcome to provide a blanket, hat, or outfit, but it is not required.

 4. I do not handle newborn preemie babies.
 I may move a hand or a foot, but that's about it.

-When a baby is born prematurely and will spend months in the NICU, it is only natural for professional portraits to be pushed off to side, often times longer than we want.
+When a baby is born prematurely and spends months in the NICU, it is only natural for professional portraits to be pushed to the side, oftentimes longer than we want.
 Many NICU parents miss out on "newborn" photos.
-I love that I am able to step into a vulnerable place, that I've been in before, to document all of the real life moments for a family who may need encouragement and strength, that I'm able can give now.
-As a birth photographer, being able to give parents a sense of normalcy in an otherwise chaotic time is really my pleasure.
+I love that I am able to step into a vulnerable place, one I've been in before, to document all of the real life moments for a family who may need encouragement and strength.
+As a birth photographer, being able to give parents a sense of normalcy in an otherwise chaotic time fills me with joy.
 I was lucky enough to walk away from the NICU with a 4lb healthy baby boy, but it's a sad reality that some families leave without their child.